ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

 tower_of_hanoi(3, 'A', 'B', 'C')
 ```
-> **Example/Explanation by Claude:** Tower of Hanoi is the "hardest" recursion example here, so let's slow down.
+> **AI Example/Explanation:** Tower of Hanoi is the "hardest" recursion example here, so let's slow down.
 The goal: move `n` disks from rod A to rod C, using rod B as a helper, moving only one disk at a time and never placing a bigger disk on a smaller one.
 The recursive insight is: to move `n` disks from A to C, (1) first move the top `n-1` disks from A to B (using C as helper), (2) move the single largest remaining disk from A to C, (3) then move those `n-1` disks from B to C (using A as helper).
 Each of steps (1) and (3) is the *same kind of problem*, just smaller — that's why it's naturally recursive.

 ### 7.4 Recursion vs Iteration (Loops)
 - Both can solve repetitive problems, but: